 Embrace all things vintage and check out the city on a unique two-wheeler with a Chill - Explore With Us bike tour.
 Peddle your way to some of the city’s best and quirky coffee shops, zip down side streets and to boutique shops.

-After spending the morning exploring the central city, hop on a free shuttle and make your way to the Christchurch Adventure Park.
+After spending the morning exploring the central city, make your way to the Christchurch Adventure Park.
 At more than 350 hectares, it is the largest mountain bike park in the Southern Hemisphere.
 Take in the scenery from the 1.8-kilometre chairlift, race through the valley on a dual zipline tour or simply chill out on a large deck at the park’s Village Cafe and Bar.

 To finish up your day of activities, head back into town to wander the city at your own leisure.
 Check out the Gap Filler initiative, treat yourself to some retail therapy or take a leisurely stroll through the spectacular Christchurch Botanic Gardens, featuring one of the finest collections of exotic and indigenous plants to be found anywhere in New Zealand.